-Juvenile Court System in Walnut Creek
+Juvenile Court System In Bay Area

 If your child is accused of a crime in California, the juvenile court is the system where a judge or commissioner hears the evidence and decides on whether to release the child under probation – or, to send the child to the juvenile system.